Azure/azure-sdk-for-net/sdk/signalr/Microsoft.Azure.WebJobs.Extensions.SignalRService/docs/sharding.md

   }
 }
 ```
-The `serviceUri` is required, other items such as `clientId`, `clientSecret` is optional depending on which credentials you want to use.
+The `serviceUri` is required.
+Other items, such as `clientId` and `clientSecret`, are optional depending upon which credentials you want to use.

 You might want to read [Common properties for identity-based connections](https://docs.microsoft.com/azure/azure-functions/functions-reference?tabs=azurewebjobsstorage#common-properties-for-identity-based-connections) for more information.
 Please note that you should replace `<CONNECTION_NAME_PREFIX>` there with `Azure__SignalR__Endpoints__<EndpointName>`.